 identification and development of strategies and partnerships for long-term maintenance of the CALDC database

 The successful candidate will also collaborate with a variety of MSc and PhD students applying LCA to study agri-food system processes at different scales and in different contexts.
 A strong interest in graduate student mentorship and training, collaboration and co-publication is essential.
+Applicants MUST have a strong publication record in the field of agri-food life cycle assessment.

 I am currently recruiting MSc and PhD students for the following funded projects, to commence in September 2018